AdobeDocs/experience-manager-learn.en/help/forms/some-useful-integrations/store-form-data-in-azure-storage.md

 ## Provide the Blob SAS token and Storage URI

  To make the code more generic, the two properties can be configured using the OSGi configuration as shown below.
 The _**aemformstutorial**_ is the name of the storage account, _**formsubmissions**_ is the container in which the data will be stored.
+ Please make sure you have / at the end of the storage uri and the SAS token starts with?
  ![osgi-configuration](./assets/azure-portal-osgi-configuration.png)